IainMF/Mens_Rights_NZ/Discrimination/discrimination.md

 >	(a)	**Direct discrimination** occurs when an individual is treated less favourably than another person in a similar situation for a reason related to a prohibited ground; e.g. where employment in educational or cultural institutions or membership of a trade union is based on the political opinions of applicants or employees.
 Direct discrimination also includes detrimental acts or omissions on the basis of prohibited grounds where there is no comparable similar situation (e.g. the case of a woman who is pregnant);
 >
 >	(b)	**Indirect discrimination** refers to laws, policies or practices which appear neutral at face value, but have a disproportionate impact on the exercise of Covenant rights as distinguished by prohibited grounds of discrimination.
 For instance, requiring a birth registration certificate for school enrolment may discriminate against ethnic minorities or non-nationals who do not possess, or have been denied, such certificates. [^14]

----
+### Direct

+Formal discrimination is discrimination in laws and policy.

+AKA *de jure* discrimination

 >Direct discrimination occurs when a difference in treatment relies directly and explicitly on distinctions based exclusively on sex and characteristics of men or of women, which cannot be justified objectively.
 ICESCR General comment 16 paragraph 12

+### Indirect
+AKA substantive or *de facto* discrimination

 > Indirect discrimination occurs when a law, policy or programme does not appear to be discriminatory, but has a discriminatory effect when implemented.
 This can occur, for example, when women are disadvantaged compared to men with respect to the enjoyment of a particular opportunity or benefit due to pre-existing inequalities.
 Applying a gender-neutral law may leave the existing inequality in place, or exacerbate it.
 ICESCR General comment 16 paragraph 13

-### Direct

-Formal discrimination is discrimination in laws and policy.

-### Indirect

 Substantive discrimination occurs when prejudice or bias prevents the realisation of men’s rights, even when there is no formal discrimination.
 For example, gender-neutral partner violence laws may still disadvantage men because partner violence is broadly understood to be overwhelmingly female victims and male perpetrators.
 This can create a bias in police and social services which causes male victims to face additional barriers when seeking help and support.
 This impairs men's right to equal access to support services.

 [Section 65 of the Human Rights Act 1993](https://www.legislation.govt.nz/act/public/1993/0082/latest/DLM304657.html?search=sw_096be8ed81e6926d_indirect_25_se&p=1&sr=4)

 > Where any conduct, practice, requirement, or condition that is not apparently in contravention of any provision of this Part has the effect of treating a person or group of persons differently on 1 of the prohibited grounds of discrimination in a situation where such treatment would be unlawful under any provision of this Part other than this section, that conduct, practice, condition, or requirement shall be unlawful under that provision unless the person whose conduct or practice is in issue, or who imposes the condition or requirement, establishes good reason for it.

+### Systemic discrimination
+Systemic discrimination against men is prohibited.

+Systemic discrimination occurs because discrimination against men is considered normal and acceptable.

+> The Committee has regularly found that discrimination against some groups is pervasive and persistent and deeply entrenched in social behaviour and organization, often involving unchallenged or indirect discrimination.
+Such systemic discrimination can be understood as legal rules, policies, practices or predominant cultural attitudes in either the public or private sector which create relative disadvantages for some groups, and privileges for other groups. [^19]

+> States parties must adopt an active approach to eliminating systemic discrimination and segregation in practice.
+Tackling such discrimination will usually require a comprehensive approach with a range of laws, policies and programmes, including temporary special measures.
+States parties should consider using incentives to encourage public and private actors to change their attitudes and behaviour in relation to individuals and groups of individuals facing systemic discrimination, or penalize them in case of non-compliance.
+Public leadership and programmes to raise awareness about systemic discrimination and the adoption of strict measures against incitement to discrimination are often necessary.
+Eliminating systemic discrimination will frequently require devoting greater resources to traditionally neglected groups.
+Given the persistent hostility towards some groups, particular attention will need to be given to ensuring that laws and policies are implemented by officials and others in practice. [^20]

+> Structural discrimination can occur unintentionally, and includes informal practices that have become embedded in everyday organisational life and effectively become part of the system, i.e. “how we do things around here.”
+Put simply, it can be discrimination by habit, rather than intent. [^21]

 ## Differential treatment sometimes justified
 > The enjoyment of rights and freedoms on an equal footing, however, does not mean identical treatment in every instance.
 In this connection, the provisions of the Covenant are explicit.
 For example, article 6, paragraph 5, prohibits the death sentence from being imposed on persons below 18 years of age.
 The same paragraph prohibits that sentence from being carried out on pregnant women.
 Similarly, article 10, paragraph 3, requires the segregation of juvenile offenders from adults.
 Furthermore, article 25 guarantees certain political rights, differentiating on grounds of citizenship.[^15]